 So with Site Recovery service is nothing but a plan B of execution whenever your systems go down.
 Instead of affecting your business operations and minimize the disaster, your business operations are completely diverted to Virtual machines and physical servers.
-Thus by doing this, business can continually work as are were suppose to work and they wouldn’t find any change at all.
+Thus by doing this, the business can continually work as are were supposed to work and they couldn't find any change at all.

 This is more sort of a backup plan.
 Let say if your primary site is up and running then your systems will be automatically shifted towards your primary site of execution.

 If you have an active electricity connection to your apartment and also an inverter connection.
 If you have experienced a power cut then the power supply to all your appliance is diverted and the power supply will come from the inverter.
 Vice versa.

 As the name suggests this service is all about making sure that your data is always backed up.
 Using Azure Backup services, all your data is in safe hands and there is always a roll-out version is available just in case if anything happens.